ONCE UPON A MATTRESS

 Communicating with the accompanist

-- Have the book open when you approach the piano.
+- Have the book already open when you approach the piano.

 - Please keep your backside to yourself!!!